ocean-data-factory-sweden/kso/README.md

 ## Collaborations/questions
 You can find out more about the project at https://www.zooniverse.org/projects/victorav/the-koster-seafloor-observatory.

 We are always excited to collaborate and help other marine scientists.
-Please feel free to [contact us](matthias.obst@marine.gu.se) with your questions.
+Please feel free to contact us (matthias.obst(at)marine.gu.se) with your questions.

 ## Troubleshooting